-- 1. In applying 306.
-1 of this Rules, The following requirements (1) through (4) are to apply as the testing procedures. - (1) For radiographic tests, the test may be in accordance with the requirements in KS B 0845, ISO 2437, ISO 2504 and ISO/R1027 where the acceptance criteria are to be KS Grade 2 or higher.
-In the case of KS Grade 3, acceptance is left to the discretion of the Society in consideration of the importancy of the structural members and nature of defects, etc. - (2) For ultrasonic tests, the requirements in KS D 0250 apply correspondingly. - (3) For magnetic particle test, the requirements in KS D 0213 apply correspondingly. - (4) For dye penetrant tests, the requirements in KS B 0816 apply correspondingly. - 2.
+- 1. In applying 306, 1 of this Rules, The following requirements (1) through (4) are to apply as the testing procedures. - (1) For radiographic tests, the test may be in accordance with the requirements in KS B 0845, ISO 2437, ISO 2504 and ISO/R1027 where the acceptance criteria are to be KS Grade 2 or higher.
+In the case of KS Grade 3, acceptance is left to the discretion of the Society in consideration of the importancy of the structural members and nature of defects, etc. - (2) For ultrasonic tests, the requirements in KS B 0896 for cargo tanks and process pressure vessels and in KS D 0250 for piping apply correspondingly. - (3) For magnetic particle test, the requirements in KS D 0213 apply correspondingly. - (4) For dye penetrant tests, the requirements in KS B 0816 apply correspondingly. - 2.
 In applying 306.
-1 of this Rules, where ultrasonic tests are performed as a substitution for radio-graphic tests, at least 10% of the whole testing objects are to be subjected to radiographic tests. - In applying 306.
+1 of this Rules, where ultrasonic tests are performed as a substitution for radio-graphic tests, at least 10 % of the whole testing objects are to be subjected to radiographic tests. - 3.
+In applying 306.
 2 of the Rules, for the non-destructive tests for the remaining welds of tank plates of type A and B independent tanks other than butt welds, fillet welds of highly stressed parts of main structural members of fuel tanks are to be examined magnetic particle or dye penetrant tests given in 1.
 Butt welds of highly stressed parts of main structural members such as face plates of girders are to be subjected to radiographic test given in 1. - 4.
-In applying 306.
-7 of this Rules, the radio-graphic tests of secondary barriers where the hull structure acts as the secondary barrier are to be performed for the double bottom tank top platings and bulkhead platings in accordance with the requirements for shell platings of ordinary ships specified in Pt 2, Ch 2, 309. of Rules for the classification of steel ships.
+In applying 306, 7 of this Rules, the radio-graphic tests of secondary barriers where the hull structure acts as the secondary barrier are to be performed for the double bottom tank top platings and bulkhead platings in accordance with the requirements for shell platings of ordinary ships specified in Pt 2, Ch 2, 309. of Rules for the classification of steel ships.